Red-Hex-Consulting/Ankou/docs/adding-new-agent.md

 6. **Send command responses (and loot) back upstream**
    Wrap the results in the `CommandResponse` schema (`commandId`, `output`, `status`).
 For file transfers or directory listings that surface loot, set the `type` header to `loot` and provide a JSON payload in `loot-data`; the relay copies both into the HTTPS request so `server/main.go` can archive the entries.
 Ensure each response is HMAC-signed with the same procedure used during registration and polling.

 > **Heads-up:** Many agents will never open a direct HTTPS connection to the C2 server.
 Instead, they speak their native protocol to a relay handler which performs the HTTP translation and HMAC signing on their behalf.
-Geist’s QUIC client is one example, but the same pattern applies to DNS, ICMP, or any custom module you add under `ghost-relay/internal/accept/`.
+Geist's QUIC client is one example, but the same pattern applies to DNS, ICMP, or any custom module you add under `ghost-relay/internal/accept/`.

 Build the agent with `go build ./agents/myagent` and ship the resulting binary with the correct config values baked in.

 ## 6. Bind the Agent in the Ghost Relay (Only for New Transports)
 If your agent can reuse an existing relay transport (HTTPS/Phantasm, HTTP/3 QUIC/Geist, SSH/Shade, SMB/WebSocket/Wraith), simply point that handler at your new `AgentType` and skip to verification.
 Only build a new `accept_*.go` module when you introduce a protocol the relay does not already support.
-If you’re in that situation, follow the detailed recipe in [docs/ghost-relay-new-transport.md](ghost-relay-new-transport.md).
+If you're in that situation, follow the detailed recipe in [docs/ghost-relay-new-transport.md](ghost-relay-new-transport.md).

 When you do need a fresh transport, copy the pattern from `ghost-relay/accept_geist.go`: